All Products

 4. In the Update Release panel, set the configMaps fields in the prometheus and alertmanager sections to the name of the ConfigMap that you want to mount.
 Then, click OK.

 For example, you want to mount a ConfigMap named special-config, which contains the configuration of Prometheus.
-To configure the special-config ConfigMap as a configuration file of the Prometheus pod, add the following configuration to the configMaps field in the prometheus section to mount the ConfigMap to the /etc/prometheus/configmaps/ path.
+To configure the special-config ConfigMap as a configuration file of the Prometheus pod, add the following configuration to the configMaps field in the prometheus section to specify the application monitoring method and mount the ConfigMap to the /etc/prometheus/configmaps/ path.

 The following figure shows an example of the special-config ConfigMap.